jpc-hpe/chitshit/README.md

-# cheetah Neovim Plugin
+# chitshit Neovim Plugin

 An experimental Lua plugin for Neovim showing cheat sheets.
 The repository is mostly intended for me to learn about neovim and lus, but if you find it useful, feel free to use it!

+The original name was cheetah, but then I found that there is already a plugin with that name.
+The current name _chitshit_ is pronounced like "cheat sheet".

 ## Features

 - Keymaps cheat sheet.
 But for dynamic help you may prefer using [which-key.nvim](https://github.com/folke/which-key.nvim).
-It also shows ant end the available `<Leader>` combinations that you can use.
+It also shows at the end the available `<Leader>` combinations that you can use.

 ## Installation